How To Check If Something Was Written with AI (ChatGPT)

 So, if you're reading an article and you spot several discrepancies between the facts and the numbers, you can be very confident that what you just read was written using AI.
 If you come across spammy content, report it to Google.
 Save someone else the pain of having to waste their time reading something that is clearly inaccurate!

-Verify The Sources & Author Credibility
+Verify The Sources & Author's Credibility

 This one might seem a bit unnecessary for a single blog, but it's still worth mentioning.
 If you're reading an article and the domain seems to be randomly associated with the content posted, that's your first red flag.

 But more importantly, you should check the sources that are being used in the article (if any).
-If an author is using sources from questionable websites or simply declares things without any source, it's either the author isn't doing their research or could simply be automating a bunch of AI-generated content.
+If an author is using sources from questionable websites or simply declares things without any source, it's either:

 If you're trying to check an article on Google, click the menu and see all the information Google has on the site.
 Here's what that looks like for us: